Foster Care

 "We want you to feel safe and loved in our home.
 We understand that this may be a new and unfamiliar environment for you, but please know that we are here to support you every step of the way."

-Wondering what it's like to be a foster parent?
+Wondering what it's really like to be a foster parent?

-Get a sneak peek into the world of fostering with Letters Written with Love, a digital scrapbook of letters from foster parents to the children in their care.
+Get a sneak peek into the world of fostering with Letters Written with Love, a compilation of letters from foster parents to the children in their care.

-Many kids in care enter foster care because of neglect or abuse — in some cases, you’ll be providing stability in the life of a child who has never experienced what a healthy home environment is.
-You may even be their first example of what a healthy relationship looks like
+Kids enter foster care in Ohio for various reasons, such as neglect or parental illness.
+In some cases, you’ll be providing stability in the life of a child who has never experienced a healthy home environment.
+You may even be their first example of a healthy relationship.

-Teaching children about positive relationships can be a tough job, but it's particularly important for a child in care.
+Teaching and modeling positive relationships is particularly important for a child in foster care.

-• For many children in care, especially those in therapeutic foster care, building relationships with people can be hard at first.
+For many children in foster care, especially those in therapeutic foster care, building relationships with people can be hard at first.
+However, love and understanding from foster parents can help kids in foster care develop long-lasting relationships.

 Addressing Emotional Needs

-Kids in care may have more complex emotional needs — and that’s okay.
+Kids in foster care may, understandably, have more complex emotional needs.
 As a foster parent, you can help them learn healthy ways to acknowledge and act on their feelings.

-Unfortunately, children in care are one of the groups most at risk in terms of high school completion rates.
+Unfortunately, children in foster care are one of the groups most at risk in terms of high school completion rates.
+In addition, NFYI states that just 3-4% of children in foster care obtain a four-year college degree.

-• By collaborating with teachers and other professionals, foster parents can best support the education of a child in care.
+Like all kids, children in foster care benefit from educational support.
+By collaborating with teachers and other professionals, foster parents can facilitate the academic success of a child in foster care.

-• This collaboration helps address a child’s unique needs and overcome any school-related challenges.
+This collaboration helps address the child’s unique needs and overcome any school-related challenges.

-One of the main priorities of being a foster parent is helping to prepare a child in care for adulthood!
+One of the main priorities of being a foster parent is helping to prepare a child or teenager in foster care to navigate adulthood.

 Basic Requirements and Qualifications to Foster